The State of Effective Employee Communication | Chapter 1

 Effective communication is also extremely important in manufacturing plants.
 Most employ large numbers of people who need to collaborate over different shifts and locations.
 An error in just one section of the production process can be detrimental to the entire process.
 And remember that most employees in the manufacturing industry don’t have access to standard communication tools like emails or phones.
 For this reason, the ability to communicate effectively and efficiently is very important.
 The more employees are aware of, the more empowered they are to make informed decisions.

-Education is another sector where effective communication is needed.
+Effective communication is needed in the education sector.
 Professionals in this industry are tasked with educating and guiding young minds who are the future of the country.
 It’s critical that communication between these employees is transparent, open, fast, easy and most important relevant.

 One of the biggest challenges of employee communication is getting employees’ attention.
 Employees are being constantly hit by information from every source imaginable.
-Their attention is being demanded by a myriad of content, most of which is distracting.
+The myriad of content is distracting.
 Internal communicators want them to be aware of everything.
-But they are getting overwhelmed and drowning in information that’s not helping them get better at their jobs.
+Employees can’t improve their performance when overwhelmed and drowning in information.

 The third challenge is the context of the information.
 Most times, the information is more directive than communicative.
 It focuses on the “what” rather than the “why.”
 Communication needs to be informative rather than authoritative.
 It should show how a certain program, policy or procedure will make the employee and the company more successful.

 Another challenge is the lag in communicators adapting to changing employees.
 Today’s employees want to have a say.
 They want meaningful dialogue.
-They need to be listened to and to help shape what they find useful.
+Listen to your employees and help shape what they find useful.
 They’re also tech-savvy and heavy users of mobile and social media.
 Nearly two-thirds of Americans now use social networks, up from 7% when Pew Research Center began tracking social media usage a decade ago.

 This shift in the way adults communicate in their personal lives has also changed how they expect to communicate within the workplace.
 But most organizations are slow to respond to these shifting communication needs.
 They are not nimble enough to give employees what they need, as fast as they need it.